Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Simulations

 \section{Simulations}

 We evaluate the performance of the proposed method on simulated data with known optimal thresholds.
 We consider both joint continuous optimization \eqref{eq: opt-continuous}, based on differential evolution (DE), and greedy discrete optimization \eqref{eq: opt-discrete}, based on stepwise aggregation (SA) and stepwise splitting (SS).
 For each algorithm, we consider both $L_1$ and $L_2$ losses.
 For comparison, we use oracle, the known optimal thresholds, and principal amalgamation analysis (PAA) \citep{liPrincipalAmalgamationAnalysis2022}, a method from the compositional data literature.
-PAA optimizes the same objective as $L_2$ loss in \eqref{eq:loss_l2} but uses Bray-Curtis dissimilarity as a distance measure rather than the proposed 2-Wasserstein distance.
-PAA solves the corresponding optimization problem using stepwise aggregation.
+PAA optimizes the same objective as $L_2$ loss in \eqref{eq:loss_l2}, but replaces the 2-Wasserstein distance with Bray-Curtis dissimilarity and solves the resulting optimization problem using stepwise aggregation.
 Since PAA merges compositional variables regardless of their positions, we further impose the constraint to merge only neighboring variables to align with the histogram structures.
 When measuring the performance of each method, we report both estimated thresholds and the resulting value of the empirical loss.
 For PAA, we only report thresholds as loss values are not comparable due to the utilization of different distance measures.

 To generate the data separated by $K^*$ predefined thresholds, we consider a mixture of uniform distributions for each sample $i=1, \dots, n$ with $n=200$: